GES

 Internationalisation of the Rupee

-India has been gradually promoting the internationalisation of the Indian Rupee (INR) — allowing the rupee to be used in cross-border trade settlement and as a reserve currency by other central banks.
-RBI allowed rupee trade settlement mechanism in July 2022 — banks can open Special Rupee Vostro Accounts (SRVAs) for correspondent banks of trade partner countries.
-India-Russia trade settlement in rupees began as a response to Western sanctions on Russia following the Ukraine conflict.
-India imports $40+ billion in crude oil from Russia and has been settling partially in rupees.
-However, the rupee-rouble trade mechanism faces challenges because India has a large trade deficit with Russia — Russia accumulates rupees it cannot easily deploy.
-India-UAE: Both countries agreed to promote INR-AED trade settlement.
-India-Saudi Arabia, India-Malaysia, India-Sri Lanka discussions on rupee settlement ongoing.
-22 countries have received RBI approval to open SRVAs for rupee trade.
-Benefits of internationalisation: Reduces exchange rate risk for Indian exporters/importers, reduces dependence on US dollar, lowers transaction costs, increases rupee demand (supporting its value), enhances India's geopolitical leverage.
-Challenges: Rupee is not yet fully convertible on capital account, India runs trade deficits with most partners (so they accumulate rupees they cannot spend easily), limited availability of rupee-denominated financial instruments for foreign holders, and competing with dollar network effects (dollar is used in 88% of all forex transactions globally).
-RBI's approach is gradual — promoting rupee invoicing in bilateral trade, encouraging Asian Clearing Union (ACU) settlement in domestic currencies, and developing a robust government bond market that foreign investors can access.
-India's inclusion in JP Morgan GBI-EM Global Diversified Index (from June 2024) and potential inclusion in Bloomberg Global Aggregate Index would increase foreign holdings of Indian rupee government bonds — a step toward INR becoming part of the global financial ecosystem.
-Indian government bond market is the 3rd largest in Asia (after China and Japan) with about $1.2 trillion outstanding.
+India is gradually pushing rupee use in cross-border trade and as a reserve currency.
+RBI allowed the rupee trade settlement mechanism in July 2022.
+Banks can open Special Rupee Vostro Accounts (SRVAs) for correspondent banks.
+India-Russia trade settlement in rupees started after Western sanctions on Russia.
+India imports $40+ billion in crude from Russia and settles partially in rupees.
+The mechanism faces challenges: India's large trade deficit with Russia leaves Russia holding rupees it cannot easily deploy.
+India-UAE discussions promote INR-AED settlement.
+22 countries have received RBI approval for SRVAs.
+Benefits: Reduced exchange rate risk, lower dollar dependence, lower transaction costs, increased rupee demand, and enhanced geopolitical leverage.
+Challenges: No full capital account convertibility, trade deficits with most partners create surplus rupees abroad, limited rupee-denominated instruments for foreign holders, and the dollar's dominance (88% of global forex transactions).
+RBI promotes rupee invoicing, ACU settlement in domestic currencies, and a robust government bond market.
+India's June 2024 inclusion in the JP Morgan GBI-EM Global Diversified Index and potential Bloomberg inclusion will increase foreign rupee bond holdings.
+India's government bond market is Asia's 3rd largest (after China and Japan) at about $1.2 trillion outstanding.
+Exam current affairs favourite: SRVA mechanism and bond index inclusion.

 Relevant Exams